Tropical Density Estimation of Phylogenetic Trees: Results

 \subsection{Simulated Experiments}

-For this computational experiment, we generate gene trees from the multispecies coalescent models with a given species tree via the software {\tt Mesquite} \citep{mesquite}.
-We fixed the effective population size $N_e = 100,000$ and varied $R = \frac{SD}{N_e}$ where $SD$ is the species depth.
+For this computational experiment, we generate gene trees from the multispecies coalescent models with a given species tree via the software {\tt Mesquite} \cite{mesquite}.
+We fixed the effective population size $N_e = 100,000$ and varied $R = \frac{SD}{N_e}$ where $SD$ is the species depth which is the number of generations from the common ancestor (the root) to the taxa (leaves).

 To sample trees randomly from two different distributions, we fix the number of leaves as $m = 10$ and generate two different species trees $T_1, \, T_2$ using the Yule process.
 Then using the coalescent model for gene trees within the species tree, we generate $1000$ gene trees for each species tree via Algorithm \ref{alg:sim0}.
 In these simulated experiments, we vary the ratio $R = 0.25, 0.5, \, 1, \, 2, \, 5, \, 10$.
 Let $\mathbb{T}_1$ be the set of gene trees with the species tree $T_1$ and let $\mathbb{T}_2$ be the set of gene trees with the species tree $T_2$.
 It is worth noting that when we have small $R$, gene trees generated from a coalescent model within a given species tree are similar to random trees.
-Thus, it becomes harder to distinguish between two distributions of gene trees with two different species trees as $R$ becomes smaller \citep{rannala:hal-02535622}.
+Thus, it becomes harder to distinguish between two distributions of gene trees with two different species trees as $R$ becomes smaller \cite{rannala:hal-02535622}.

 To get the ROCs for the two samples, we conduct experiments described in Algorithm \ref{alg:sim1} with $r = 500$ and $g = 1000$.
 More specifically, for each $R$, we take all $1000$ trees from $\mathbb{T}_1$ and we take one tree from $\mathbb{T}_2$.
 Then we estimate probability distribution of gene trees using the tropical density estimator described in Equation \eqref{mastereq} (Fig. \ref{fig:KDE_ROC}, Left) and with {\tt KDETrees} (Fig. \ref{fig:KDE_ROC}, Right).
 We iterate this process $500$ times.
 Therefore, we have estimated probabilities for $1000$ trees in $\mathbb{T}_1$ and for $500$ trees in $\mathbb{T}_2$.